 We sent him to a hundred thousand or more.
 They believed, and We granted them enjoyment for a time.
 (37:147–148)

-Thus in as-Saffat, Jonah is not merely the man of the whale.
-He is the prophet whose prior tasbih makes the exit possible, and whose mission extends to a collective reception.
-The surah deploys the complete arc: fault, constriction, praise, casting out, healing, recommissioning, reception.
+Thus in as-Saffat, Jonah (peace be upon him) is not merely the man of the fish.
+He is the prophet whose already-present tasbih makes the exit possible, and whose mission extends to a collective reception.
+The surah deploys a complete arc: fault, constriction, praise, casting out, healing, recommissioning, reception.

-In as-Saffat, Jonah is the prophet whose prior tasbih makes deliverance possible.
+In as-Saffat, Jonah (peace be upon him) is the prophet whose already-present tasbih makes deliverance possible.

 4. In al-Qalam (68): Sahib al-Hut as warning against impatience

-Al-Qalam does not need the people of Jonah, nor even the detailed narrative.
-It needs a very precise prophetic point: the warning addressed to the Messenger himself.
+Al-Qalam does not need the people of Jonah (peace be upon him), nor even the detailed narrative.
+It needs a very precise prophetic point: the warning addressed to the Messenger ﷺ himself.

 The surah is traversed by questions of delay, provocation, false success, deferred reckoning, and morality distorted by comfort.
 Within this framework, it says: